 Millennials demonstrate significantly different professional values than senior generations.
 This makes it all the more important to train them differently.
 For instance, when asked about workplace priorities, Millennials say they value learning opportunities just as much as salary.

-Developing a strong Millennial training program can make a world of difference for organizations that want to attract and retain Millennial employees.
-Forward thinking organizations will have a sub-strategy to reach Millennials, different than Boomer or Generation X strategies.
+Developing a strong millennial training program can make a world of difference for organizations that want to attract and retain Millennial employees.
+Forward-thinking organizations will have a sub-strategy to reach millennials, different than boomer or generation X strategies.
+Six things to do to launch a millennial-friendly training program:

 What will they get out of it?